rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: We have a couple of different shapes of modules but we know all their shapes prior to evaluating them currently.

-AK: When you say node, this is in some thing outside hte language, you aren't evaluating expression to figure it out right?
+AK: When you say node, this is in some thing outside the language, you aren't evaluating expression to figure it out right?

 BF: No, there are a few different approaches (Dave mentioned one: an out of band file), or some pragma at the top.

-DH: I wan to continue answering WH's question.
+DH: I want to continue answering WH's question.
 If you are making it dynamic, that is exactly the right question to poke at when looking for soundness or initialization order problems.
 I believe that a staged system makes it possible to avoid that problem, but we need to investigate this further.

 WH: I'm fine with poking at that problem later.

 DH: It's the right kind of question, but now's not the time to answer it.
 But we should allow you to declare upfront what the shape is in a way where it doesn't have access to the modules before they've been evaluated.
-THis means it now becomes easy to have a straightforward binding setup and evaluation setup...
+This means it now becomes easy to have a straightforward binding setup and evaluation setup...

 WH: What does the shape consist of?
 Just names?
 Or does it matter what kind of thing?  e.g., getter/setter, proxy, etc.